fogbender/b2b-saaskit/README.md

 Note that we are also passing `staleTime` to `useQuery` - this prevents TanStack Query from re-fetching data that we already got from the server (because of `prerender=false` each page load will get fresh data from the server).

-In the case of SSG (`prerender=true`), the time between query cache creation on the server and the `useQuery` call on the client could be much bigger, making it more likely that the data is outdated - in this case, it's a good idea to get fresh data from the server on page load.
+In the case of SSG (`prerender=true`), the time between query cache creation on the server and the `useQuery` call on the client could be much larger, making it more likely that the data is outdated - in this case, it's a good idea to get fresh data from the server on page load.

-Read more
+Read more:

 - https://trpc.io/docs/client/react/useQuery
 - https://trpc.io/docs/client/react/useMutation